miklcct/thin_php_app/README.md

 # Thin PHP application framework

-This is a very thin framework for PHP application using MVC.
+This is a very thin framework for PSR-15 PHP application using MVC.

 Currently, it offers the following functionality only:
-* Request
-* Response
+* Application shell
 * View
+* basic exception handling

+It requires the following additional modules to work:
+* PSR-7 request / response implementation
+* PSR-17 factory implementation

+Moreover, you are suggested to add various libraries to improve the development experience
+* Dependency injector
-* Session
+* Session handling
-* exception handling
+* Cookie handling

 In order to create a PHP application using the framework, you need to do the following:
 1. Subclass the provided `Application` class to handle your application logic for each entry point.
-The dependencies should be injected to the constructor of your concrete Application, and it receives a `Request` and returns a `Response` when run.
+The dependencies should be injected to the constructor of your concrete Application, and it receives a `ServerRequestInterface` and returns a `ResponseInterface` when run.
-2. Create views by writing templates and subclassing the provided abstract `View` class.
+2. Create views by writing templates and subclassing the provided abstract `View` (for non-template views), `Template` (for templates in any language) or `PhpTemplate` (for PHP templates) class.
-The view data should be declared as protected member variables in your concrete view, which is accessible in the template by `$this->parameter`.
+The view data for PHP templates should be declared as protected member variables in your concrete view, which is accessible in the template by `$this->parameter`.
 A helper function `e()` is provided for easy output escaping.
 3. Create the entry point to start the application, which is accessible under the document root.
 The entry point should:
     1. `require` the composer autoloader.
     2. Set up error and exception handlers (optional).
-    3. Create the `Application` and `Request` objects.
+    3. Create the `Application` and `ServerRequestInterface` objects.
     4. Run the application.
     5. Output the response.